Blog

 Taobao Amazon + eBay

-iQUIYI Netflix
+iQIYI Netflix

 Alipay PayPal

-90% of digital searches in China happen on Baidu, China’s Google.
+A majority of digital searches in China happen on Baidu, China’s Google.
 And like Google, Baidu is working on self-driving cars and generative AI via large language models.

-Now WeChat’s mini apps manage an incredible 1.1 billion transactions every day for over 440 million people, and as of March 2023 China’s new digital Yuan, the e-CNY, is now a payment option on the platform, and as of June, you can link foreign credit cards so that you can use WeChat to transact in China.
-That’s critical, because as Reuters says, “foreign visitors often find themselves unable to pay for things in China where many shops and restaurants now only accept mobile payment rather than credit cards or cash.”
+Now WeChat’s mini apps manage an incredible 1.1 billion transactions every day for over 440 million people, and in March 2023 China’s new digital Yuan, the e-CNY, became a payment option on the platform.
+(You can also link foreign credit cards so that you can use WeChat to transact in China.)

-There’s so much you can do inside WeChat that some of its users spend more than four hours a day inside the WeChat ecosystem, transacting all the business they need to do, ordering all the products they need, managing whatever services they consume, and communicating with whoever they need to.
+There’s so much you can do inside WeChat that some of its users spend more than 4 hours a day inside the WeChat ecosystem, transacting all the business they need to do, ordering all the products they need, managing whatever services they consume, and communicating with whoever they need to.
 For 2023’s Chinese New Year, users sent over 4 billion “red envelopes” with small gifts to each other.

-On average, WeChat users engage with about 10 mini apps regularly.
 That doesn’t mean Chinese app users don’t need additional apps, or that they don’t download full-size apps.
 It does mean that if your service only requires something small and lightweight, you should look at a WeChat app as an option.

 PUBG, Overwatch, Gardenscapes, Clash Royale, and Clash of Clans are examples of western games that have made it in China, so it’s definitely possible.